 According to Peter Jones, our culture as a whole has switched worldviews over the past few decades.
 Rather than maintaining a fundamental distinction between God and his creation, today’s predominate worldview sees everything as essentially one.

-In his new book, The Other Worldview, Jones explains the difference between what he calls “Oneism” and “Twoism.”
+In his book, The Other Worldview, Jones explains the difference between what he calls “Oneism” and “Twoism.”
 He exposes the pagan roots of Oneism, and he traces its spread and influence throughout Western culture.
 Most importantly, he shows us why Oneism is incapable of saving anyone or truly changing the world for the better.